Table of Contents

 Uric-acid-lowering medications are the primary treatment for gout.
 These medications decrease the total amount of uric acid in the body and s lower the serum uric acid level.
 For most patients, the goal of uric-acid-lowering medication is to achieve a serum uric acid level of less than 6 mg/dl.
 These medications also are effective treatments to decrease the size of tophi, with the ultimate goal of eradicating them.
 Uric-acid-lowering medications include allopurinol (Zyloprim, Aloprim), febuxostat (Uloric), probenecid, and pegloticase (Krystexxa).

 The third category of medications are those used during an acute gout attack to decrease pain and inflammation.
 Both colchicine (Colcrys) and NSAIDs can be used during an acute gout attack to decrease inflammation and pain.
-Steroid medications, such as prednisone and methylprednisolone (Medrol), also can be used during an acute gouty flare.
+Steroid medications, such as prednisone, methylprednisolone (Medrol), and prednisolone (Orapred), also can be used during an acute gouty flare.
 However, the total dose of steroids is generally limited due to potential side effects such as cataract formation and bone loss.
 Steroid medications are extremely helpful in treating gout flares in patients who are unable to take colchicine or NSAIDs.
-Continue Reading